TushitAgarwal/Face-Monitoring-System-for-Safety-Measures/README.md

  ***That's all!
 The project is running.***

+ ## Certification

+ This project has been created for the award of Bachelor of Technology degree in Computer Science & Engineering 2016-20 to [author - TUSHIT AGARWAL](https://github.com/TushitAgarwal).

+ Research Paper has been published in **[International Journal of Future Generation Communication and Networking](http://www.sersc.org/journals/index.php/IJFGCN)** dated 2020-08-24.
+You may visit the paper **[here](http://sersc.org/journals/index.php/IJFGCN/issue/current)**.

  ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.